 4. Tipper Truck

-A tipper truck, also known as a dump truck, is used to transport loose materials such as sand, gravel, and demolition debris.
+A tipper truck, or a dump truck, transports loose materials such as sand, gravel, and demolition debris.

 However, it is commonly used to transport raw materials for mixing or crushing during construction and significant building projects.